 154 MSEC Weed Management Plan 5.
 HERBICIDE APPLICATION, HANDLING, SPILLS, AND CLEANUP 5.0 HERBICIDE APPLICATION, HANDLING, SPILLS, AND CLEANUP 5.1 Herbicide Application Weed management contractors/personnel that are responsible for applying herbicides will obtain all of the required Federal, State, or local agency permits and will hold all necessary certifications and have received all relevant training.
 Permits may include terms and conditions that are not included in this weed management plan.
 A licensed contractor will apply herbicides in accordance with all applicable laws, regulations, and permit stipulation, including U.S. Environmental Protection Agency (EPA) label instructions.
 A PUP must be obtained from BLM prior to herbicide application.
 If faced with any of the following scenarios, herbicide application shall be suspended until such conditions no longer exist: cent Wind velocities in excess of 6 miles per hour (mph) during application of liquid herbicides and 15 mph during application of dry herbicides; cent Snow or ice present on weed foliage; or cent Precipitation is occurring or imminent.
 For weed infestations readily accessible and passable by vehicle, vehicle-mounted applicators will be used.
 Manual application methods will be used in weed occurrences that are relatively small, inaccessible by established road or ROW, or in rough, varied terrain.
-All herbicide applicators, spreaders and sprayers, will be calibrated before each use to ensure all applications rates and procedures are appropriately implemented.
+All herbicide applicators, spreaders and sprayers, will be calibrated before each use to ensure all application rates and procedures are appropriately implemented.
 Herbicide transport and handling will follow these methods: cent No herbicides will be stored onsite. cent Only the quantity of herbicide expected for each day's use will be transported. cent Herbicide concentrate will be transported in approved containers in a controlled manner so as to prevent spills.
-Concentrate will be positioned in delivery or work vehicles so as to be secured and separated from the driving compartment, food, clothing, and safety equipment. cent The mixing of herbicide materials will be conducted at an offsite location or within a controlled space in the Operations and Management Area that is designated onsite.
-All mixing will take place over a drip/spill containment device and at a distance more than 200 feet from open or flowing water, wetlands, or other sensitive resources. cent Herbicides will not be applied to areas of open or flowing water, wetlands, or other sensitive resources unless authorized by the appropriate regulatory agency. cent All equipment and containers used for herbicide storage, application, and transport will subject to inspection for leaks or damage. cent Emptied herbicide containers will be disposed in accordance with instructions provided on the label.
+Herbicide concentrate will be positioned in delivery or work vehicles so as to be secured and separated from the driving compartment, food, clothing, and safety equipment. cent The mixing of herbicide materials will be conducted at an offsite location or within a controlled space in the Operations and Management Area that is designated onsite.
+All mixing will take place over a drip/spill containment device and at a distance more than 200 feet from open or flowing water, wetlands, or other sensitive resources. cent Herbicides will not be applied to areas of open or flowing water, wetlands, or other sensitive resources unless authorized by the appropriate regulatory agency. cent All equipment and containers used for herbicide storage, application, and transport will be subject to inspection for leaks or damage. cent Emptied herbicide containers will be disposed in accordance with instructions provided on the label.
 5.2 Herbicide Spills and Cleanup All spills and inadvertent releases of herbicides will be addressed immediately upon detection.
 Spill response kits approved for the correct spill size will be readily available in herbicide contractor vehicles and in daily onsite herbicide storage areas.
 12 | P a g e